yeslogic/prince-docs/docs/intro-userguide.md

 ---

 It’s quick and simple to convert HTML to PDF with Prince.
-HTML is seamlesslytransformed into documents you can print, download and archive.
+HTML is seamlessly transformed into documents you can print, download and archive.
 Prince enables you to typeset, format and print HTML content so you can be your own publisher.